DiegoFA04/DiegoFA04/README.md

 ###

-<p align="left">Hello, I'm Diego! 👋<br>I'm a fourth-year Software Engineering student at Universidad Peruana de Ciencias Aplicadas 🎓.
+<p align="left">Hello, I'm Diego! 👋<br>I'm a third-year Software Engineering student at Universidad Peruana de Ciencias Aplicadas 🎓.
 I'm passionate about full-stack development 💻, with hands-on experience in both frontend and backend development 🔧.
 I've also worked on microservices projects 🚀, which has deepened my understanding of scalable architectures.
 I thrive in collaborative environments 🤝 and love learning new technologies 🌟.
 Let's build something amazing together!</p>

 ###